hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 .. literalinclude:: calcs/semi_stoch/hubbard_semi_stoch_high.block

-Compared to the equivalent non-semi-stochastic simulation performed in the :ref:`fciqmc_tutorial` tutorial, the error bars on the shift and projected energy estimators have reduced from :math:`4 \times 10^{-5}` and :math:`3 \times 10^{-6}` to :math:`2 \times 10^{-5}` and :math:`8 \times 10^{-7}`, respectively.
+Compared to the equivalent non-semi-stochastic simulation performed in the :ref:`FCIQMC tutorial <fciqmc_tutorial>` tutorial, the error bars on the shift and projected energy estimators have reduced from :math:`4 \times 10^{-5}` and :math:`3 \times 10^{-6}` to :math:`2 \times 10^{-5}` and :math:`8 \times 10^{-7}`, respectively.

+.. [review] - JSS: But simulation took much longer.
+The reduction means it is still worth it though compared to using stochastic propagation, right?

 Note that if you do not specify a ``start_iteration`` value in the ``semi_stoch`` table of the input file, then the semi-stochastic adaptation will be turned on from the first iteration.
 This should not be done when starting a new simulation, because wave functions in HANDE are initialised as single determinants.
-However, if restarting a simulation from a HDF5 file then this is a sensible approach - the simulation will begin from the wave function stored in the HDF5 file, and the deterministic space will be chosen from the most populated determinants in this wave function.
+However, if restarting a simulation from an HDF5 file then this is a sensible approach - the simulation will begin from the wave function stored in the HDF5 file, and the deterministic space will be chosen from the most populated determinants in this wave function.
 An input file for such a restarted simulation would contain the following ``semi_stoch`` and ``restart`` tables within the ``fciqmc`` table:

+.. [review] - JSS: just place partial input files directly in the source and use literalinclude just for files which are to be run or are outputs.

 .. literalinclude:: calcs/semi_stoch/hubbard_semi_stoch_restart.lua
     :language: lua